 People are busy.
 Few read 50-page business plans.
 Even fewer read 100-page business plans.

-Most will read only the executive summary and flip through other sections of your business plan.
+Most will read only the high-level executive summary and flip through other sections of your business plan.

 This creates both a challenge and an opportunity.

 The executive summary of a business plan is designed to capture the reader’s attention and briefly explain your business, the problem you are solving, the target market, and key financial projections.
 You can also include a brief mission statement in the summary.

 If the executive summary lacks specific information or does not capture the attention of the reader the rest of the plan might not be read.

 If your executive summary is strong, you increase the prospects to have a further conversation with a potential investor or partner to make your pitch in person.
 So,

 - Write the executive summary after you have written the rest of the business plan.
 This will allow you to easily summarize the larger details.

 - Keep it short.
 Include the essential steps with as little extra language as possible.
 Your goal is to get the reader excited to read all the specific details found in your business plan.

 - Organize the executive summary based on the strongest points.